kumahq/kuma-website/docs/docs/1.7.x/explore/observability.md

 ## Configuring Prometheus

 The Kuma community has contributed a builtin service discovery to Prometheus, it is documented in the [Prometheus docs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kuma_sd_config).
-This service discovery will connect to the control plane and retrieve all data planes with enabled metrics which Prometheus will scrape and retrieve metrics according to your [TrafficMetrics setup](../policies/traffic-metrics.md).
+This service discovery will connect to the control plane and retrieve all data planes with enabled metrics which Prometheus will scrape and retrieve metrics according to your [traffic metrics setup](../policies/traffic-metrics.md).

 ::: tip
 There are 2 ways you can run prometheus:

 1. Inside the mesh (default for [`kumactl install observability`](#demo-setup)).
 In this case you can use mTLS to retrieve the metrics.
 This provides high security but will require one prometheus per mesh and might not be accessible if your mesh becomes unavailable.
 It will also require one Prometheus deployment per Kuma mesh.
 2. Outside the mesh.
-In this case you'll need to specify `skipMTLS: true` in the [TrafficMetrics](../policies/traffic-metrics.md).
+In this case you'll need to specify `skipMTLS: true` in the [traffic metrics configuration](../policies/traffic-metrics.md).
 This is less secured but will ensure Prometheus is as available as possible.
 It is also easier to add to an existing setup with services in and outside the mesh.

 In production, we recommend the second option as it provides better visibility when things go wrong, and it's usually acceptable for metrics to be less secure.
 :::